-During the 2020-2021 reporting period, CCOHS received one new request pursuant to the Privacy Act.
-The department's ability to respond to this request within the timelines mandated by the Privacy Act was affected by the exceptional measures put in place to curb the spread of the novel coronavirus (COVID-19) and to protect the health and safety CCOHS employees and more broadly, of Canadians.
-CCOHS continues to make reasonable efforts to respond to this request, in accordance with operational realities, and have notified the requester of a processing delay.
-No mitigation measures were implemented.
+The department's ability to respond to the prior year's request within the timelines mandated by the Privacy Act was affected by the exceptional measures put in place to curb the spread of the novel coronavirus (COVID-19) and to protect the health and safety CCOHS employees and more broadly, of Canadians.
+All requests have now been closed and no mitigation measures were implemented.